Reading Time: 5 minutes

-So, whether you want to live the silver screen dream or find employment with a glitzy company in the beautiful state, or you simply just want to be near the perfect waves, this guide will help you make up your mind.
+So, whether you want to live the silver screen dream or find employment with a glitzy company in the beautiful state, or you simply just want to be near the perfect waves, this guide will help you make up your mind about relocation to California.

 What to Know When Moving to California